anujnema5/maidaan-server/readme.md

 2. Fix status code of all error
 3. Clean the code
 4. Integrate for incoming data validation
+5. Add a check if credentila semail signin with google then mark verfified as true
+6. setup avatar apis

 ## API Routes
 <!-- AUTH ROUTES  -->